More than 100 years ago, women played an instrumental role in the establishment of the Forest Preserve District of DuPage County.

 Locally, Chicago residents were looking at the suburbs as places to escape.
 In Naperville, the Burlington Railroad maintained a grove where trains carried passengers from the city to enjoy time in the woods.

 An 1894 article describes one such outing when 56 railroad coaches from the city took participants to Burlington Park for foot races, boxing, baseball games and picnicking as well as boating and swimming in a lake formed by a dam on the West Branch DuPage River.
+(Today, Burlington Park is owned by the Forest Preserve District and managed by the Naperville Park District.)

 The Prairie Club of Chicago organized hiking excursions for its members, who took train rides west, walked 5 or 10 miles to their destinations and then returned to Chicago by train.
 One such trip in March 1915 took members on a hike between Lisle and Naperville.